 There are two main reasons why this would occur.
 In both cases, work with your hosting provider to help resolve the issue.

-1) The origin web server is not turned on
+- The origin web server is offline or unavailable.

 - Make sure that you're not blocking CloudFlare IPs in .htaccess, iptables , or your firewall.

 - Make sure your hosting provider isn't rate limiting or blocking IP requests from